iltommi/qdb-documentation/source/reference/wrpmed.rst

 .. note::

-    It's counter-productive to run several instances on the same :term:`node`. wrpmed is hyper-scalar and will be able to use all the memory and processor cores of your server.
+    It's counter-productive to run several instances on the same :term:`node`. wrpmed is hyper-scalar and will be able to use all the memory and processors of your server.
     The same remark applies for virtual machines: running wrpme multiple times in multiple virtual machines on a single physical server will not increase the performances.

 The daemon will automatically launch an appropriate number of threads to handle connection accepts and requests, depending on the actual hardware configuration of your server.
-You can however set these values manually using the :option:`--accept-threads` and :option:`io-threads` options respectively.
+You can however set these values manually using the :option:`--accept-threads`, :option:`--server-threads` and :option:`--client-threads` options respectively.

 Logging
 -------